 If there are no clinical symptoms your vet may decide not to treat the cat and wait for it to clear the parasite in its own time.
 As stated earlier, heartworms live for around 2-3 years in cats.
 Your veterinarian will monitor your cat every 6-12 months for signs of complications.

 If the cat is displaying symptoms of heartworm disease supportive therapy may be recommended.
 Prednisone can reduce inflammation.

 Cats with severe symptoms may require additional supportive therapy such as a bronchodilator to open the airways, oxygen therapy, and intravenous fluids.

 Cats with clinical signs who do not respond to supportive care may need adulticide treatment.
 Caparsolate is a medication which kills the adult worms.
 Treatment carries a risk however, as a dead worm can result in a pulmonary embolism.
 Around 1/3rd of cats receiving treatment will face life-threatening complications as a result of the dying worms.
 Confinement will be necessary for a few weeks after treatment.

 In some cats, surgical removal has been necessary.

 Yes and no. You cannot catch tapeworm directly from your cat, but if your cat has fleas, it is possible to catch tapeworm by accidentally swallowing a flea carrying the tapeworm cysticercoid.

 You can, although they can’t develop into the adult form as they do in cats.
-The infective larvae are found in the soil or sandy areas such as beaches or children’s sandpits are able to penetrate the skin and they migrate, causing a red, itchy skin eruption, known as cutaneous larva migrans, creeping eruption or ground itch.
+The infective larvae are found in the soil or sandy areas such as beaches or children’s sandpits.
+They able to penetrate the skin and migrate through tissue, causing a red, itchy skin eruption, (cutaneous larva migrans, creeping eruption or ground itch).
 The hookworm larvae cannot complete their life cycle in people and die in the epidermis.